Dubh's Rebellion: Second rebellion

-Upon being released, Dubh sought to assert his control over Clan Donald and the Scottish Isles.
+Upon being released, Donald Dubh sought to assert his control over Clan Donald and the Scottish Isles.
 Coordinating a network of various clans and Scottish nobles, he and large parts of the Scottish isles revolted against the Scottish Crown, which was controlled by regents for the young Mary, Queen of Scots.
-Dubh was promised military and financial support by Henry VIII of England, who was aggressively hoping to force the Scottish Crown to form a Political Union with England.
+Dubh was promised military and financial support by Henry VIII of England, who was hoping to force the Scottish Crown to form a Political Union with England by military action and war now known as the Rough Wooing.

+Dubh secured his alliance with England on 5 August 1545, swearing allegiance to Henry VIII and acknowledging the Earl of Lennox as the true regent of Scotland (rather than Regent Arran or Mary of Guise).
 The rebellion was also supported by members of the Irish nobility that were aligned with Henry.
 Dubh and his allies chose to launch their invasion of Scotland while camped in Ireland, where they were pledged support by the local nobility.

 With the rebellion having begun, Dubh promised to raise 8,000 men and 180 galleys to fight against the Scottish Crown.
 His force—which was still camped in Ireland, awaiting the right time to invade the Scottish Isles—was planned to be supplemented by 2,000 men provided by Henry and his Irish allies.
 Combined, this force outnumbered the Scottish Royal forces.
 However, the rebel's numbers remained hypothetical; Dubh was unable to gather the full support of the Scottish Isles, and Henry's Irish allies were unprepared to raise the 2,000 men he promised.
 Disputes over payments also led to divisions opening in the allied army.
 Instead of the 10,000 man force expected to invade, the army that sailed for Scotland numbered some 2,000 men.
 This force failed to make any major territorial gains, and Dubh retreated to Ireland in late 1545, where he died of a fever.

 With the death of the rebellion's leader, the various rebels fighting in the Scottish isles either subsided or lost all coordination.
 In the period of infighting that followed, the Scottish Crown and its allies were able to restore royal control over the islands.
 The failure of Dubh's Rebellion marked the end of any attempts to restore the Scottish Isles' independence.